ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 conda activate yt
 ```

-* Create a directory for ytopt as follows:
+* Create a directory for ytopt installation as follows:
 ```
 mkdir yt
 cd yt